chandrakumar001/ms-cart/README.md

 * [Cloudfoundry](#Cloudfoundry)
 * [Additional Information-Optional](#Additional-Information-Optional)

+#### Problem with shared your code
+* Lot of code mix with database layer and (service+controller) layer
+* The shared sampled code more difficult to maintenance and understanding code flow
+#### Solution with shared your code
+* According the layer approach, controller should not talk to directly into database layer that means whenever write some service(API or endpoint), we have use DTO's(service+controller) and database layer both are individual model class
+* More linear approach and easy to maintenance
+* The controller also we have created new separate class such as CartEntry and Cart
+* Use mapper either Mapper class or MapStruct Library

 ## General info
 This project for ms-cart microservice and used lasted version spring boot, swagger(OpenAPI),Code Generator swagger.